 For reasons of necessity, the Council may determine an alternate time, in which case the General Assembly will be convened at a location determined by the Council.

-It shall be a condition of agreeing to convene the General Assembly at a location other than the IALA Headquarters that the National member in whose territory it is proposed to hold the General Assembly gives assurances that at the time of the offer no member will be prevented from entering the host country.
+It shall be a condition of agreeing to convene the General Assembly at a location other than the IALA Headquarters that the National member in whose territory it is proposed to hold the General Assembly gives assurances that from the time of the offer at least until the end of the General Assembly no member will be prevented from entering the host country.

 The Council may convene an extraordinary session of the General Assembly at which time and place as it determines.

-The Council authorises the Secretary-General to convene an extraordinary session of the General Assembly within 120 days of receipt by the Secretary-General of requests to do so from a majority of National members, the time and place of which session will be determined by the Council.
+The Council authorises the Secretary-General to convene an extraordinary session of the General Assembly within 120 days of receipt of requests to do so from a majority of National members by the Secretary-General.
+The time and place of the extraordinary sessionsession will be determined by the Council.

 Attendance